cloudmesh-community/hid-sp18-709/project-markdown/project.md

 without proper deployment environment.
 Most of the times, issue can be fixed as simple as disabling a service or just uninstalling a software or slightly tweaking the environment.
-This can be easily achieved only when we have complete control of the environment [@simplebig].
+This can be easily achieved only when we have complete control of the environment [@www-simplebig-docker].
 It is very difficult to manage a distributed environment whether in cloud or not.
 There are lot of manual effort whenever there is an installation across multiple nodes.
 Docker allows anyone to quickly create, launch